 Music Therapy Assessment Tool for Awareness in Disorders of Consciousness (MATADOC) Training

-This three-day course will equip delegates to use the Music Therapy Assessment Tool for Awareness in Disorders of Consciousness (MATADOC) with minimally responsive patients in clinical settings.
+This three-day online course will equip delegates to use the Music Therapy Assessment Tool for Awareness in Disorders of Consciousness (MATADOC) with minimally responsive patients in clinical settings.

 This course is suitable for professionals who are:

 - practising as music therapists or students who have clinical/placement experience working with a population that presents with a disorder of consciousness.

 - working with patient groups with profound brain damage including end stage dementia, end stage neurological illness and developmental disabilities.

 The MATADOC is a standardised diagnostic music-based measure validated for use with adults with disorders of consciousness (DOC).
 It provides a rigorous assessment and evaluation for use with people whose awareness is difficult to assess clinically due to complex clinical presentations compromising motor, cognitive and communication functioning.
 Although validated for adults with DOC, it can be used with other minimally responsive populations including children with DOC, those with profound developmental disabilities, end stage dementia or end stage terminal illness.